mgp/book-notes/never-split-the-difference.markdown

 * When your adversaries say "that's right," they feel they have assessed what you've said and pronounced it as correct of their own free will.
 They embrace it.
 * If your adversaries say "you're right," then they won't own the conclusion.
 Their behavior won't change.
 * "You're right," like "yes," is a social lubricant that is not in any way a substitute for real understanding between two parties.

+#### Chapter 6: Bend Their Reality

+* Negotiation is never a linear formula.
+We all have irrational blind spots, hidden needs, and undeveloped notions.
+* There are always ways to bend our counterpart's reality so that it conforms to what we ultimately want to give them, not to what they initially think they deserve.
+* Splitting the difference, or a "win-win approach," at best satisfies neither side, and at worst fails against an adversary with a win-lose approach.
+* We don't compromise because it's right, but because it's easy and we save face.
+Distilled to its essence, we compromise because it's safe.
+* Never split the difference.
+Creative solutions are almost always preceded by some risk, annoyance, confusion, or conflict.
+* A deadline creates an environment of reactive behavior and poor choices, allowing our counterpart can let it do all the work for him.
+* Deadlines are the boogeymen of negotiation.
+They are often arbitrary, almost always flexible, and never as consequential as we think.
+* If you internalize "No deal is better than a bad deal," then your patience can become a powerful weapon.
+* Deadlines cut both ways.
+When the negotiation is over for one side, then it's over for the other side too.
+* Hiding your deadline increases the risk of an impasse, because having a deadline pushes you to speed up your concessions, but the other side, thinking it has time, will just hold out for more.
+* While we may use logic to reason ourselves toward a decision, the actual decision making is governed by emotion.
+* The most powerful word in negotiations is "fair."
+We comply with agreements if we feel we have been treated fairly, and lash out if we don't.
+* The phrase "We just want what's fair" destabilizes the other side.
+Instead of conceding irrationally, apologize, and offer to go back to where the unfairness began and fix things.
+* The phrase "We've given you a fair offer" is nefarious.
+Mirror with "Fair?" and label with "It seems like you're ready to provide evidence to support that."
+* The phrase "I want you to feel like you're being treated fairly at all times.
+Please stop me at any time if you feel like you're being treated unfairly, and we'll address it" is empowering.
+* While our decisions may be largely irrational, there are consistent patterns, principles, and rules behind how we act.
+* The certainty effect says that we are drawn to sure things over probabilities, even when the probability is a better choice.
+* Loss aversion says that people will take greater risks to avoid losses than to achieve gains.
+* Real leverage in a negotiation is not delivering what the other party wants, but convincing them that they have something concrete to lose if the deal falls through.
+* Start with an accusation audit to anchor your counterpart's emotions in preparation for a loss.
+From loss aversion, they'll jump at the chance to avoid it.
+* Let the other side anchor monetary negotiations, since you often don't know enough to open with confidence.
+* Be prepared to withstand the first offer.
+It could be extreme to bend your reality, and so his following, merely absurd offer will seem reasonable.
+* Establish a range in your offer.
+Expect your counterpart to come in at the low end, so make the low number what you actually want.
+* Anchor your counterpart high, then make your offer seem reasonable by offering things that aren't important to you but could be important to them.
+* Similarly, if their offer is low, then ask for things that matter more to you than to them.
+* Numbers that end in 0 feel like temporary placeholders.
+Numbers that sound less rounded feel serious and permanent to your counterpart.
+* A wholly unrelated surprise gift can make extreme anchors palatable because they introduce a dynamic of reciprocity.
+* When negotiating a salary, be pleasantly persistent on non-salary terms.
+The more you talk about them, the more you'll hear the full range of options.
+* Once you've negotiated a salary, define success for your position, as well as metrics for your next raise.
+* By selling yourself and your success as a way your boss can validate his own intelligence and sell it to the rest of the company, he'll have a stake in your success.